Skip to the main content.

 For traditional and food truck catering, food costs usually represent about 25-35% of your total revenue per event.
 You’ll want to keep this in mind when setting your catering package prices.

-Accurately calculating your costs will help you develop a pricing structure that ensures profitability, whether you provide drop-off catering, full-service catering, or specialized services like a custom menu bar service.
+Accurately calculating your costs (including your loyalty program costs, once you launch one) will help you develop a pricing structure that ensures profitability, whether you provide drop-off catering, full-service catering, or specialized services like a custom menu bar service.

 Essential Tips for Optimizing Catering Food Costs